A moist, pumpkin spice cake layered with thick caramel, pecans, and whipped cream — the perfect holiday dessert!

-- Spread both cake layers with a layer of the dulce de leche.
+- Spread both cake layers with a layer of the caramel.
 Place one cake layer on your cake plate, sprinkle with half toasted pecans and spread half whipped cream on top of the dulce de leche.

 - Place second cake layer on top of the whipped cream.
-Spread remaining whipped cream on top of the dulce de leche on the second layer, and top with remaining pecans and sprinkle with toffee bits.
+Spread remaining whipped cream on top of the caramel on the second layer, and top with remaining pecans and sprinkle with toffee bits.

 - Keep covered and refrigerated until ready to serve.
 You can also freeze for up to 1-2 months!

 Want to save this recipe?